Pileshka Supa

 6. 06

-Pour the tempered liaison back into the resting soup pot in a thin stream while stirring gently in one direction.
+Slowly pour the tempered zastroika back into the main pot in a thin, continuous stream while stirring gently in one direction.
+The broth will instantly transform into opaque, golden velvet.
+Stir in the parsley and serve immediately.

 Notes